kocurvik/edu/HUPV/README_en.md

 ### Grading
 The grading will not directly take into account what results your model achieved, but rather the training process.
 However, if, for example, you will not have sufficient time to train the model fully, it is sufficient if you train a model that at least works a little after a few epochs and also make then perform evaluation on this unfinished model.
 You will also get some of the points for describing how the object detector itself works.
 Therefore, it is worthwhile to choose one and describe it if, for example, fewer points are enough for you.

-The deadline for the entire assignment is TBA.
+The deadline for the entire assignment is **19.12.
+23:59**.
 Since training can take a relatively long time, I recommend starting earlier than a week before turning the homework in.
 You can train wherever you want, but I recommend trying Google Cloud.